etienne-tov/extract-data-from-nba-website/README.md

 usually to allow for some kind of eventual analysis.
 In this case, I’ll be leveraging requests and BeautifulSoup, two Python libraries used for accessing websites and parsing HTML , as well as pandas, a Python library that will allow for structuring the information into a manipulable dataframe.
-I’ll be using regular expressions to extract each player’s weight, height, and position from their personal webpages’ HTML.